 Adds right click option ‘Take Screenshot’ icon in Status Bar to take screen shots.
 Several options available – via Firefox Add-ons:

 Saves in PNG, JPG or BMP format.
 Copies Flash video.

 There’s no overall winner from these five add-ons as it depends which features are most important to you.
 If you need the capability to copy Flash video then Pearl Crescent is my preferred solution – easy to use and great options but you can’t select a specific area (unless paying for the Pro version).

-If you don’t need to copy Flash video, Pixlr Grabber is my top pick as it does everything else very well – if you can live with renaming the filenames to remove the colons…
+If you don’t need to copy Flash video, Abduction is my top pick as it does everything else very well – if you can get used to the concept of page elements…